Top photo: Francisco Arrais

 Built in 1911, nº32 is the oldest electric streetcar in the country.
 It came from Scotland and the interior is decorated with advertisements from the 1950s, and there is a double running board, which, in the last century, made access easy for women in skirts and dresses.
 The nine bench seats and steps are original, and the embellished driver’s seat, entirely reworked, was restored after research through old photos.
 The vehicle can carry 45 passengers and joined the Tourist Streetcar fleet on August 14, 2012.

 Closed street car nº 40

-With internal décor inspired by concrete art, which takes us back to the 1930s and 1950s, when it was built and renovated, mounted on an articulated platform , it is 20 meters long, boasts a kitchen with microwave oven, electric oven, and cooktop; air conditioning; bathroom and accessibility for passengers with special needs.
+With internal décor inspired by concrete art, which takes us back to the 1930s and 1950s, when it was built and renovated, with 36 seats, mounted on an articulated platform, it is 20 meters long, boasts a kitchen with microwave oven, electric oven, and cooktop; air conditioning; bathroom and accessibility for passengers with special needs.
 The interior is inspired on the work’ Plano em Superfície Modulada’ (Planes in Modulated Surface) (nº 5 1957), by Lygia Clark.
 The vehicle was donated by Turin city Hall (Italy).

 Trailer 38 (large)

 Donated by the city of Votorantim (SP), no 38 is the second – and largest – trailer to circulate in the city.
 With a capacity for 42 passengers, it began operations in January 2016.
 It is actually an old open streetcar from the Brazilian Association of Railway Preservation, exhibited in Campos do Jordão (SP).

 An old wagon pulled by animals, from 1871, it has been adapted to function as a trailer.
 With seating for 24, it has been part of the Tourist Streetcar Line since November, 2000.